joostvdg/joostvdg.github.io/docs/blogs/monitor-jenkins-on-k8s/introduction.md

 # Introduction

+This is a guide on monitoring Jenkins on Kubernetes with Prometheus and Grafana.
+There are other solutions out there, and if you want to learn those, I suggest to look elsewhere.
+If you're interested in diving in Jenkins Metrics and how to make sense of them with Prometheus and Grafana, read on!

+## What We Will Do

+The outline of the steps to take is below.
+Each has its own page, so if you feel you have

+* create a Kubernetes cluster
+* configure the cluster (e.g. Helm)
+* install Prometheus and Grafana
 * install one or more Jenkins instances
 * get metrics from running Jenkins instance(s)
 * have queries for understanding the state and performance of the Jenkins instance(s)